ssiwan/kmt/README.md

 ## Architectural Description / Code Flow

-THe DHS KMT is built using the JHipster framework http://spring.io/blog/2015/02/10/introducing-jhipster.
+The DHS KMT is built using the JHipster framework http://spring.io/blog/2015/02/10/introducing-jhipster.
 JHipster is an open source project providing an integrated platform and development tools.
 The DHS KMT is configured with Spring Boot java base, MySQL database, and Angular.js client.
 The DHS KMT is deployed on Pivotal Cloud Foundry (PCF).

 ## Features
 ### Knowledge Creation